Larz Anderson Park: Auto Museum

-Since the grand opening over fifty years ago, the museum has grown into a major New England non-profit educational institution with community events, lectures, children's programs, walking tours of the park, and an ever-changing series of exhibits on the Andersons, motor vehicles, and the automobile's impact on society and culture.
+Since the grand opening over fifty years ago, the museum has grown into a New England non-profit educational institution with community events, lectures, children's programs, walking tours of the park, and a series of exhibits on the Andersons, motor vehicles, and the automobile's impact on society and culture.

 Putterham School

 Built 1768 elsewhere in Brookline and moved to Larz Anderson Park in 1966, the Putterham School is now an educational museum displaying books, teaching aids, schoolroom equipment, exhibits related to the move and other articles of historical interest.

 From June until October, the school is open from noon until 3 pm on the second and fourth Sundays of each month.
 Members of the Brookline Historical Society will also open the museum by appointment for school groups and other visitors.